-Although they are usually the most important, warm season supplemental plantings are generally less successful than cool season plantings.
+Warm season supplemental plantings are generally less successful than cool season plantings.
 Typically, during drought conditions when native vegetation is in poor condition and supplemental plantings are most needed, there is not enough moisture for production of food plots.
 There is no one species that can be recommended for a warm season planting to supplement the diets of deer.
 NRCS recommended warm season annual species are: spanish peanuts, grain sorghum, cowpeas, common sunflower.
 Most species of "improved" livestock forage grasses are not highly preferred by deer.